timdellinger/pickl-metrics/README.md

 *early results.txt* - some quick and dirty early results

-*markovTransitionMatrix.py* - Markov chain style treatment of single games.
+*markovTransitionMatrix.py* - Markov chain style treatment of pickleball games, using a transition matrix.
 Takes as input probabilities of Team A and Team B winning rallies.
 Output is a histogram of the margins of victory of games.